This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Deflection of Fixed Beam”.

-Explanation: A flow is said to be a turbulent, when the liquid particles move in a zig-zag way and their paths also cross each other.
-The flow in rivers at the time of floods is a perfect example for turbulent flow.
+Explanation: A flow is said to be turbulent when the liquid particles move in a zig-zag way and their paths also cross each other.
+The flow in rivers at the time of floods is a perfect example of turbulent flow.

 13. What is the point of contraflexure in a fixed beam of span 5m?

 b) 2.75 m